 This programme is taught in English.
 Free translation into French or other languages to be confirmed.
 Important: Translation services are possible only if you register your request at least two months in advance of the programme.

 Arrival day (Monday November 20): Orientation talk at 8 pm.
 You’re invited to come from 4 pm in order to register and settle in your room.
 Dinner is served at 6.45 pm.

-End of program (Saturday November 25): Closing circle and Banquet in the evening.
+End of programme (Saturday November 25): Closing circle and Banquet in the evening.

-Departure day (Sunday November 26): You may leave anytime (no program).
+Departure day (Sunday November 26): You may leave anytime (no programme).
 You’re welcome to stay for lunch.